 Australian citizens and permanent humanitarian visa holders who are enrolled in an award program will be eligible to apply to defer the payment through the new Student and Amenities Higher Education Loan Program (SA-HELP).
 The loan is repaid through the taxation system, similar to HECS-HELP and FEE-HELP.

 Permanent residents and New Zealand citizens are not eligible for SA-HELP and are required to pay their SSAF in full by the due date.

 If you are eligible to apply for SA-HELP, you can fill in a Request for SA-HELP assistance form either electronically, via the SSAF CAF in your myEnrolment checklist, or via hard copy, which you can attain from Campus Central.
 You must complete and sign a Request for SA-HELP assistance form before the Study Period census date to be eligible to defer payment of the Fee for that period.
-To find the census date of each study period in 2013, please see the Academic Year Calendar 2013.
+To find the census date of each study period, please see the Academic Year Calendar.
 Completion of the form requires your Tax File Number (TFN) and the Fee cannot be deferred without it.

 SSAF is calculated for each study period you have course enrolments in, and needs to be paid in that study period.
 The due date for payment of the SSAF is the study period census date.
-To find census dates for each study period, please see the Academic Year Calendar 2013.
+To find census dates for each study period, please see the Academic Year Calendar.

 If you are eligible and wish to defer your payment with SA-HELP, you must complete and sign a Request for SA-HELP assistance form before the census date to defer payment of the fee for that period.

 Campus Central does not accept payments for SSAF.